site2site/site2site.github.io/assignments/assignment1.md

 Open their program/app `scenario.md` file and add a Critique section to the bottom with your comments.
 You will then issue a pull request.

+## Code Academy

+Next week, @rwaldron will be giving a workshop on programming in Javascript, and perhaps incorporating Node.js on the Raspberry Pi.
+If you have never programmed in Javascript before, please attempt the Javascript tutorial on [Code Academy](http://www.codecademy.com/learn).